carson-katri/Knob/README.md

 ![Knob Illustration](Knob/knob.png)

+Read about its development at [Knob: Subclassing UIControl with Swift](http://iosdevstuff.blogspot.com/2015/09/knob-subclassing-uicontrol-with-swift.html).

 ## Usage

 Copy Knob.swift into your project.
 It implements UIControl's Target-Action interface.
 When rotated it generates UIControlEvents.ValueChanged.
 Get the current rotation from the value property, expressed as radians in the clockwise direction (0 to 2 * M_PI).
 Example: